godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 When a character is moved across the screen, usually an animation is played to mimic the character walking.
 This is called a "walkcycle".

-Escoria can additionally play different animations based on where the character is moving to.
-For example, Escoria will play a forward walkcycle if the character moves from the bottom to the top of the screen, and a right walkcycle if the character walks from to the left to the right side.
+Escoria can play different animations based on where the character is moving to.
+For example, Escoria will play an upward facing walkcycle if the character moves from the bottom to the top of the screen, and a right facing walkcycle if the character walks from to the left to the right hand side.

+As Escoria can show mirrored animations, if your character looks the same on their right and left halves, you will not need animations showing them facing both left and right.
+Escoria can mirror any sideways-facing animations (e.g. walking right, walking up and right, walking down and right) to make the opposite side's equivalent.

-Start by copying the spritesheet images into the character folder.
+Start by copying the spritesheet image into the character folder.

 .. hint::